konflux-ci/olm-operator-konflux-sample/docs/konflux-onboarding.md

 ### Create the FBC in the git repository

+**NOTE:** You must use OPM [v1.47.0](https://github.com/operator-framework/operator-registry/releases/tag/v1.47.0) or higher to run these commands.

+First, download the latest opm cli binary from https://github.com/operator-framework/operator-registry/releases - without the latest the `convert-template` command won't be available!

-If you already have a graph defined in a previous index, it is recommended to migrate this graph to a `basic` FBC template
+Next, if you already have a graph defined in a previous index like `registry.redhat.io/redhat/redhat-operator-index:v4.13`, it is recommended to migrate this graph to a `basic` FBC template
 ```
 $ opm migrate <source index> ./catalog-migrate
 $ mkdir -p v4.13/catalog/gatekeeper-operator